Kimberly Kane: Biography

 Kane was born in Tacoma, Washington, and moved to Los Angeles, California, in 2004 to pursue a career in adult entertainment.
 Kane officially entered the adult film industry a year before that, in August 2003, when she was 20 years old, and did her first scene for the film Troubled Teens.

-In 2006, at the age of 23, she directed her first movie for Pulse Pictures entitled Naked & Famous, which received a 5-star review from AVN Magazine, the highest rating they give.
-Shortly after, Vivid Entertainment approached Kane to direct for Vivid-Alt, a branch dedicated to providing artists a platform to create high-end adult content with an alternative look to standard pornography.
+In 2006, at the age of 23, she directed her first movie for Pulse Pictures entitled Naked & Famous, which received a 5-stars out of five review from AVN Magazine.
+Shortly after, Vivid Entertainment approached Kane to direct for their Vivid-Alt branch.

 After she made her directorial debut with Naked and Famous for Pulse Distribution, she went on to direct Triple Ecstasy, Morphine, and Live In My Secrets, three alt porn films produced by Vivid Entertainment.

-Vivid-Alt ended up being where Kane cut her teeth in filmmaking, editing, and photography.
-Kane used mixed media in her movies, including Super 8mm film, giving her videos a unique aesthetic.
-During Kane's time at Vivid-Alt, she was also performing in a style of adult movie called "Parody", which recreated some of the world's most beloved films and television shows into mostly campy XXX feature productions.
-In 2009, Kane was cast to play Dana Scully in New Sensations' The Sex Files, winning Kane Best Actress across all adult industry platforms.
+Kane used Super 8mm film and mixed media in her videos.
+In 2009, Kane was cast to play Dana Scully in New Sensations' The Sex Files, and won the 2010 Best Actress AVN Award.

 In 2012, Kane, along with some of her adult film colleagues, was featured in Maxim Magazine after doing a campaign with The Escapist.
 Kane also continued to pursue her love of photography.
 In 2012, her writing and photography were published twice in Vice Magazine, one of which being a portrait series entitled "Girls of Hollywood".
-During this time, Kane's photography was selected by Dian Hanson for Taschen's book The New Erotic Photographer Book Vol. 2.
-Kane also appeared as a cover-model for Taschen's Big Book of Pussy; notably Kane asked to be paid in art books for that modeling job.
+Dian Hanson selected Kane's photography for Taschen's book The New Erotic Photographer Book Vol. 2.
+Kane also appeared as a cover-model for Taschen's Big Book of Pussy.